Best Korean Skincare Routine

 Personal story: I didn’t start wearing daily sunscreen until I was in my mid-30s, and I genuinely regret it.
 The pigmentation from my pregnancies would’ve been much less severe if I’d protected my skin properly.
 Learn from my mistakes, yeah?

-How to Actually Use Korean Skincare (The Realistic Mum Version)
+How to Actually Use Korean Skincare (The Professional’s Approach)

 The internet will tell you that you need 10 steps morning and night.
 The internet is chatting rubbish.